 Did you know that Mexico is home to one of the deepest canyons in the world?
-When it comes to deep canyons, most of us only know of the Grand Canyon.
-But, Barranca del Cobre offers even more amazing features.
+Most of us only know of the Grand Canyon when it comes to deep canyons.
+But Barranca del Cobre offers even more amazing features.
 Read on to see what I mean.

 Are you ready to explore the most extensive, deepest canyon system in North America?
 If so, you’re not going to the Grand Canyon.
 Instead, you’re heading south to the Mexican state of Chihuahua!
 There, where six rivers converge into the powerful Rio Fuerte, the rugged Barranca del Cobre is your destination.